 The transfer application may be denied, in whole or in part, if the Commission finds that the transfer would be detrimental to the Acequia and/or its members.
+The application may also be conditionally approved, with conditions which address potential detriments to the Acequia or its members.
 The Commission shall base its decision on the record; provided that the Commission may take notice of facts and circumstances generally known with respect to the Acequia and its operation.
-A decision requires a majority vote of the Commissioners.
+A decision requires a majority vote of the Commissioners and shall be made within 120 days upon receipt of the complete, written application.
 The Commission's decision shall be in writing, explaining the reasons for its decision, and the vote on the written decision shall be made at an open meeting.
 This shall constitute a decision of the Acequia in compliance with the 120-day deadline set forth in Section 72-5-24.1 (D), NMSA 1978.